The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 The Simple Math Behind Higher Costs and Higher Profits

 The MLR rule creates a straightforward mathematical relationship: Insurer Profit = Total Premiums × 0.15 (for the 85% MLR threshold).
 More generally, profit and overhead combined equal total premiums multiplied by one minus the MLR percentage.
-This formula reveals the paradox.
+This formula shows the paradox.

 healthInsurance icon